BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 ## **Getting Started**

 We are going to describe here the most standard configuration to start BLOCd.
-For the full list and options make sure you visit the [dedicated section on the BLOC-DEVELOPER](https://bloc-developer.com/api_BLOCd/cli_arguments).
+For the full list and options make sure you visit the [dedicated section on the BLOC-DEVELOPER](https://bloc-developer.com/api_BLOCd/cli_arguments) website.

 ## **Launch BLOCd for the 1st time**